guneeshvats/guneeshvats/README.md

 <h3 align="center">A final year student in IIIT Hyderabad & a Machine Learning Engineer</h3>

 **Key Accomplishments:**
-- Ranked in the top 10% in the Flipkart GRID 5.0 Hackathon.
+- Ranked in the top 10 teams in the Flipkart GRID 5.0 Hackathon.
-- Developed advanced NLP solutions as a Machine Learning Engineer.
+- Developed an automated knowledge graph and deployed it in real world.
 - Published research papers on speech emotion perception and cognitive science.

 [![CodeTime Badge](https://img.shields.io/endpoint?style=social&color=222&url=https%3A%2F%2Fapi.codetime.dev%2Fshield%3Fid%3D26896%26project%3D%26in=0)](https://codetime.dev)